Jinkuman/sccb/README.md

 ✨ Features

-- 🔖 Snippets → Save reusable text and copy it to your clipboard with one command.
+- 🔖 Snippets → Save reusable text (like API keys, tokens, boilerplate) and copy it to your clipboard with one command.
 - ⚡ Commands → Save shell command macros and run them instantly.
-- 📝 Variable substitution → Use placeholders like {msg} or {name} and fill them at runtime.
+- 📝 Variable substitution → Use placeholders like {msg} or {key} and fill them at runtime.
 - 🛠 Defaults → Define default values for variables in your config or via sccb default.
 - 📂 Config file → All shortcuts are stored in ~/.sccb.json (easy to edit, share, or sync).
 - 🎨 Pretty output → Uses Rich for nice tables.